TheRebeLiasOne/anti-khanmigo/README.md

 (I don't know Fanboy in any capacity, I'm just happy this exists.
 Not forking it because I can't be trusted to keep it up to date.)

 ## Installation
-**I always recommend using uBO and Firefox**.
-I've included instructions for AdBlock Plus as well, as it's installed by default on my school's computers and therefore most convenient, and uBO isn't usable on Chrome (thanks, Google).
-If you're set on Chrome, I recommend AdGuard.
+**I always recommend using uBO and Firefox or the AdGuard extension on Chrome**.
+I've included instructions for AdBlock Plus as well, as it's installed by default on my school's computers and therefore most convenient, and uBO isn't usable on Chrome (thanks, Google) while most schools have it.
+I don't recommend uBO Lite for custom filters; it has partial support but can't update them automatically.

 ### uBlock Origin
-*uBlock Origin Lite isn't supported right now.
-You can add it manually, but YMMV.*
+*These instructions won't work on uBO Lite*
 1. Click on the extension in your toolbar, and from the popout, click the cogwheels.
 2. Navigate to "filter lists" (not "my filters") tab.
 3. Scroll to the bottom and click "Import".